adamsitnik/adamsitnik.github.io/_posts/2017-06-20-Array-Pool.md

 ## Pooling MemoryStream(s)

 Sometimes an array might be not enough to avoid LOH allocations.
 An example can be 3rd party api that accepts `Stream` instance.
 Thanks to [Victor Baybekov](https://twitter.com/buybackoff) I have discovered [Microsoft.IO.RecyclableMemoryStream](https://github.com/Microsoft/Microsoft.IO.RecyclableMemoryStream).
 This library provides pooling for MemoryStream objects.
 It was designed by Bing engineers to help with LOH issues.
-For more details you can go [this](http://www.philosophicalgeek.com/2015/02/06/announcing-microsoft-io-recycablememorystream/) blog post by Bet Watson.
+For more details you can go [this](http://www.philosophicalgeek.com/2015/02/06/announcing-microsoft-io-recycablememorystream/) blog post by Ben Watson.

 ## Summary